 We are reaching out to landowners because a new opportunity for river restoration work is available to property owners along sections of the Pilchuck River, or the North Fork or South Fork Stillaguamish River.
-Our hope is that many landowners will want to discuss the program details in person.
+See maps below for details.

 What’s in it for participants?

 This program offers a one-time payment in exchange for selling development rights to the riverside land on property.
 Ownership of the land is retained, and the agricultural and rural uses of the land are protected.
-There is a planting component of this program, which will beautify the property and help stabilize the bed near the river.
+There is a funded planting component of this program, which will beautify the property and help stabilize the bed near the river.
+Fencing is also available.